realworldocaml/book/en/runtime-memory-layout.md

 to understand the compilation process in [xref](#compiler-output-formats), handling external memory in [xref](#parsing-binary-protocols-with-bigarray), or tracing and profiling your programs in [xref](#understanding-the-garbage-collector).

-You might also want to interface with the OCaml C runtime directly instead of using the simpler `ctypes` library described in [xref](#foreign-function-interface).
+You might also want to interface with the OCaml C runtime directly instead of using the simpler `ctypes` library described earlier in [xref](#foreign-function-interface).
 This could be for performance reasons or a more specialised embedded or kernel execution environment.

 <note>
 <title>Why do OCaml types disappear at runtime?</title>